Mary Ann Caws

 Mary Ann Caws (born 1933) is an American author, translator, art historian and literary critic.

 She is Distinguished Professor Emerita in Comparative Literature, English, French, Biography and Memoir, and Women's and Gender Studies at the Graduate School of the City University of New York.
 She is an expert on Surrealism and modern English and French literature, having written biographies of Marcel Proust, Virginia Woolf, and Henry James.
-She works on the interrelations of visual art and literary texts, has written biographies of Pablo Picasso and Salvador Dalí, and edited the diaries, letters, and source material of Joseph Cornell.
+She works on the interrelations of visual art and literary texts; has written biographies of Pablo Picasso and Salvador Dalí; and edited the diaries, letters, and source material of Joseph Cornell.
 She has also written on André Breton, Robert Desnos, René Char, Yves Bonnefoy, Robert Motherwell, and Edmond Jabès.
 She served as the senior editor for the HarperCollins World Reader, and edited anthologies including Manifesto: A Century of Isms, Surrealism, and the Yale Anthology of 20th-Century French Poetry.
 Among others, she has translated Stéphane Mallarmé, Tristan Tzara, Pierre Reverdy, André Breton, Paul Éluard, Robert Desnos, and René Char.

-Among the positions she has held are President, Association for Study of Dada and Surrealism, 1971–75 and President, Modern Language Association of America, 1983, Academy of Literary Studies, 1984–85, and the American Comparative Literature Association, 1989-91.
+She has been president of the Association for Study of Dada and Surrealism (1971–1975), Modern Language Association of America (1983), Academy of Literary Studies (1984–1985), and American Comparative Literature Association (1989–1991).

-She is a Fellow of the American Academy of Arts and Sciences, a Life Member of Clare Hall, Cambridge University, and a Fellow of the New York Institute for the Humanities.
+Caws is a fellow of the American Academy of Arts and Sciences; a life member of Clare Hall, Cambridge University; and a fellow of the New York Institute for the Humanities.

 In October 2004, she published her autobiography, To the Boathouse: a Memoir (University Alabama Press), and in November 2008, a cookbook memoir: Provençal Cooking: Savoring the Simple Life in France (Pegasus Books).

 Caws has contributed dozens of articles to the Brooklyn Rail.

-She was married to Peter Caws and is the mother of Hilary Caws-Elwitt and of Matthew Caws, lead singer of the band Nada Surf.
+She was married to Peter Caws, and is the mother of Hilary Caws-Elwitt and of Matthew Caws, lead singer of the band Nada Surf.
 She was married to Dr. Boyce Bennett (d.2023).
 She lives in New York City.